-Is this the year you resolve to make things better for yourself and those in your life – family, friends, co-workers, other drivers – when you resolve to change unhealthy, self-destructive behavior, we’re all a little better off.
+Or is this the year you take an honest look at a substance abuse problem you’ve been avoiding?
+Is this the year you resolve to make things better for yourself and those in your life – family, friends, co-workers, other drivers – when you resolve to change unhealthy, self-destructive behavior?

 You know what needs to be fixed.
 You know the impact a substance abuse problem has on loved ones – your spouse, the kids, the people who are closest to you.
 Even if you’re reading this on the hottest day of summer, today is the day you resolve to make things better by controlling self-destructive behavior.

 You resolve to quit drinking, lose 30 pounds, run 20 miles a week, and eat more vegetables.
-DON’T!
+All at once.

 You aren’t super-human.
 One bad habit at a time.
 Once you’ve addressed bad habit #1, move on to #2.
 Self-improvement and substance abuse recovery aren’t final objectives.
 It’s an on-going process that’ll be on-going for the rest of your happier, healthier life.

-“I resolve to lose 10 kilos in the coming year.”
+“I resolve to lose 10 pounds in the coming year.”
 Okay, that sounds like a good resolution, right?
-The problem is, once you lose those 10 kilos, you go back to the unhealthy habits that got you in trouble in the first place.
+The problem is, once you lose those 10 pounds, you go back to the unhealthy habits that got you in trouble in the first place.

 Diets start.
 Diets end.

 You’re better off resolving to change unhealthy behaviors.
-Instead of resolving to lose 10 kilos, resolve to eat less junk food and more healthy snacks.
-Gradually change your behavior over time, eliminating one junk food, then the next and so on.
+Instead of resolving to lose 10 pounds, resolve to eat less junk food and more healthy snacks.
+Gradually change your behavior over time, eliminating one junk food, then the next, and so on.

 Resolve to be a better person and don’t put a number on it, regardless of what the resolution is.
 “I resolve to stop smoking except for one cigarette with morning coffee.”